 are a couple of extracts showing the same scene in third person (close on Jax

 and Shannon in Seeking Magic) and

-first person (Galen in book six).
+first person (Galen in Surviving Magic).
 There is a whole lot more to Galen’s story than I was able to

 show in Seeking Magic, but I thought it still made sense to keep the short crossover.
 He doesn’t

 like Jax and Shannon very much in this scene, but he changes his mind later on!

 looked at the two points of view side by side, I can see there are advantages to both.
 And I stay so close to the thoughts of my main characters even in third

 person that perhaps I won’t find the new book as much of a mental shift as I feared.
 Looks

 like today’s blog post might have been very helpful 😊